ToppDev/dwmblocks/README.md

 # dwmblocks

-Modular status monitor for dwm written in C with features including signaling, clickability, cursor hinting and color.
+This is my fork of [dwmblocks](https://github.com/ashish-yadav11/dwmblocks) which is a modular status monitor for dwm written in C with features including signaling, clickability, cursor hinting and color.

-# Usage
+## Usage

 `dwmblocks`

-# Configuration
+## Configuration

 Refer to [config.h](config.def.h).
 It allows addition/removal of blocks and a few other configurations.